-- 2.1 The AML & KYC Policy (the ‘Policy’) is provided by the Company to its Clients in order to help them to understand the rules and the procedures followed by the Company in order to comply with the anti- money laundering and terrorist financing laws, as well as Know-Your-Client requirements.
+- 2.1 The Anti-Money Laundering & Know Your Customer Policy (the ‘Policy’) is provided by the Company to its Clients and Partners in order to help them to understand the rules and the procedures followed by the Company in order to comply with the Anti- Money Laundering and Terrorist Financing laws (“AML/CFT Laws”), as well as Know-Your-Client ("KYC”) requirements.

-- 3.1.5 Ensures that all staff is sufficiently trained in the appropriate KYC and AML procedures as well as in what constitutes suspicious activity and to reporting such activity to the appropriate personnel.
+- 3.1.7 Ensures that all staff members are fully aware of their legal obligations, according to the AML/CFT Law and are sufficiently trained in the appropriate KYC and AML procedures, as well as in what constitutes suspicious activity and the internal reporting process of such activity to the Compliance Officer of the Company..

-- 3.1.6 Uses all resources available, within the Company’s and other countries to ensure that all suspicious activities have been investigated
+- 3.1.8 Uses all resources and information available to ensure that all suspicious activities have been investigated.

 4. Know Your Customer (KYC) Procedures

 - 4.1The Company reserves the right to confirm and verify the identity of each person, either legal or natural, who registers on the Company’s website and opens an account with the Company either as a Client or as a Partner.
 Hence, as part of the Company’s rights to comply with applicable Anti-money laundering & Know Your Customer legislation, the Company might request its Clients and Partners to provide certain Verification Documents (the “Verification Documents”), which shall typically include but not limited to:

 A. Proof of Identity

 - 1 Physical Persons: